 1. Go to [Diagram] – [ER Diagram] from Main Menu.

-ER Diagram in Structure Tree
+ER Diagram Created in the Tree View

 Auto-generate ER Diagram

-You can generate ER Diagrams automatically by importing database tables using the DB Reverse Plug-in.
+You can automatically generate ER Diagrams by importing database tables using the DB Reverse Plug-in.

-Auto Create ER Diagram Menu
+Auto Create ER Diagram

-2. The diagram will be created and opened automatically.
+4. The diagram will be created and opened automatically.

 Logical and Physical name